How to apply to universities in the USA

 Research university application deadlines and fees

-Each uni will have its own deadline date, but please note that deadlines for applying to universities in America are generally at the beginning of January.
-Double-check with each university you apply to when their deadline is so you don't miss out.
+Each uni will have its own deadline, but please note that the final dates for applying to universities in America are generally at the beginning of January.
+Double-check with each university you apply to so you don't miss out.

 It really is worth getting your shortlist down to the universities where you genuinely want to be placed, or you could end up shelling out some serious cash on applications.

-Most universities will also ask you to prove that you have access to funds to pay for your degree, and unfortunately, they're not cheap.
+It's also worth keeping in mind that American university fees aren't cheap.
+Most universities will also ask you to prove that you have access to funds to pay for your degree.

 Our tips on how to beat homesickness can help you adjust to American uni life once you're out there.